 — The Roma and the Jews : we depart from any specific artificial borders and meet the Roma and the Jews who live all over Eastern Europe–or used to–and always found a way to make music

 — The Czech Republic we travel trough Czech history with the Plastic People of the Universe.

 — Hungary we dance the csaradas, “The Tango of the East.”

 — Romania: we try the the tricky cadaneasca.

-— The Former Yugoslavia: we might not be able to make much sense of the complicated conflicts in the region, but at least we can all dance to Balkan Brass and wish each other a happy Vasilica.
+— The Balkans: we might not be able to make much sense of the complicated conflicts in the region, but at least we can all dance to Balkan Brass and wish each other a happy Vasilica.

 — Bulgaria: we end our journey by getting married wedding as Bulgarians have for 500 years–with lots of traditions and asymmetrical dance.

 Explore these All Around This World songs from Eastern Europe and the Baltics: